 Shopping for a new phone service can be a daunting task for both businesses and consumers as there are many different options available these days, using different technologies with different price points and features.
 You can end up saving a lot of money if you choose wisely.

-However, the phone service you need really depends on your specific requirements and whether it is for your home or your business.
-Below we document the main options that you have at your disposal for 2014.
+The phone service you need really depends on your specific requirements and whether it is for your home or your business.
+In this article we document the main options that you have at your disposal for 2014.
 Hopefully you can use this to narrow down all of the options and focus on a specific area.

 Do you still have your old copper analog land-line service?
 You know, the one that uses the copper wires that come into your home or business and cost upwards of $50 per month per line.